-Parents of picky eaters and tube-fed kids often struggle to ensure their children are getting enough calories each day.
+Parents of picky eaters and tube-fed kids often struggle to ensure their toddler or child is getting enough calories each day.
 While some favorite foods are high in calories, they may not be rich in nutrients – think ice cream, chips, and fried foods.
-To help children gain weight healthfully and with real food, check out some of our favorite nutritious calorie boosters to help your child thrive!
+If you are wondering how to get picky toddler to gain weight healthfully and with real food, check out some of our favorite nutritious high calorie toddler foods to boost your child’s caloric intake and help your child thrive!

 Avocado is a great source of potassium, fiber and folate and is packed with monosaturated fats.
 Depending on it’s size, half of an avocado can pack in a whopping 150 calories.
-Is your child afraid of green food, try one of our favorite calorie boosting recipes, avocado pudding!
+Is your child afraid of green food, try one of our favorite high calorie snacks for picky eaters, avocado pudding!

 Blend together and then chill for 30 minutes: